Johnny-Codes/alphabet/README.md

 # AlphaGUI.py

+1 MAR 18: Changed font size, changed font to Comic Sans, and got rid of unnecessary text.
+Also added a counter to track correct answers for positive feedback.

 21 FEB 18: Fixed the below issue.
 Added a counter to keep track of correct answers.
 Thinking about adding images or something with the Pillow module (most likely).
 Like, instead of just correct answers, maybe put a picture of an ice cream cone for each correct answer, I don't know.

 20 FEB 18: Got the game into tkinter for a GUI.
 Learned a lot.
 Need to find out how to clear contents in the frame without deleting the buttons.
 Possible solution is creating a new frame for the alphabet game and the math game but I don't quite understand it at the moment.
 Maybe add another class that runs it?